Roohi (2021 film)

 Roohi is a 2021 Indian Hindi-language comedy horror film directed by Hardik Mehta and produced by Dinesh Vijan under the banner Maddock Films.
 It tells the story of a ghost who abducts brides on their honeymoons.
 The film stars Rajkummar Rao, Janhvi Kapoor and Varun Sharma.

 It was announced on 29 March 2019 and filming kicked off on 14 June 2019 in Agra.
 The film was set to release in June 2020, but the COVID-19 pandemic in India interrupted production.
 Roohi was theatrically released in India on 11 March 2021.
-The film received negative reviews and was affected by post-COVID business conditions, earning about ₹30 crore at the box office against a production budget of ₹35 crore.
+The film received negative reviews and was affected by post-COVID business conditions, earning about ₹30 crore at the box office against a production budget of ₹20 crore.

+Originally promoted as a spiritual spinoff to Stree (2018), the film was formally excluded from the Maddock Horror Comedy Universe before being mentioned in an Easter Egg reference in the third official instalment of the franchise, Munjya (2024).

 Plot

 Bhawra Pandey and Kattanni Qureshi are from Bagadpur village, where it is customary for the girl to be abducted by the man who desires to marry her.
 They are tasked by their boss and kidnapping-gang leader Guniya Bhai to kidnap Roohi as part of a contract with a guy who wishes to marry her.
 However, a death in the family of the groom forces them to keep her in hiding in an abandoned woodworking shop so that the marriage can take place after the funeral.
 During their stay, Bhawra realises that Roohi is actually possessed by a demonic spirit, which is corroborated by her father.
 Roohi was actually supposed to be married a year ago, but the groom and his family fled after seeing that she was possessed.

 Bhawra falls for Roohi and tries to coax the spirit from her body; Kattanni, on the other hand, is smitten by the demonic spirit, who identifies herself as Afza, and tries to bring her forward instead of Roohi so that he can talk to her.
 They learn that the demon is a Mudiyapairi (a witch with backward-turned feet who is deemed to be extremely strong), and she will not leave unless she gets married along with the girl she is possessing.
 Guniya Bhai, fearing the police investigation behind Roohi's kidnapping, instructs them to abandon her, but they refuse, forcing him to send his henchmen to get the job done.
 The henchmen, while trying to assault Kattanni, get gravely injured by Afza and report this to Guniya Bhai.